Tom Sawyer (2000 film): Production

 Tom Sawyer was announced to be in development since March 1998.
 In June 1998, MGM Animation made a deal with Stone Canyon Investments to fund three animated films over the course of four years, starting with Tom Sawyer.

 The film was produced by MGM Animation, who were also responsible for All Dogs Go to Heaven 2, Babes in Toyland, and An All Dogs Christmas Carol.
-While the pre-production and post-production processes are based in the United States, it was animated by Wang Film Productions in Taipei, Taiwan.
-The film was not given a theatrical release, but was a direct-to-video release, then was actually meant to be released in theaters.
+With animation done by Wang Film Productions in Taiwan.
+The film was originally going to be given a theatrical release, but was later given a direct-to-video release instead.

 Betty White admitted to enjoying playing a character who was both "barrel-chested" and an animal character, explaining that "I'm closer to animals than I am to anything else," and also liked playing a "barrel-chested" woman.
 When asked how she got cast in a film mostly starring country stars, she answered, "I have no idea where I came into the act."